 Stabilized vs. Unstabilized Chlorine

 There are two types of chlorine to choose from: stabilized and unstabilized.
 Unstabilized chlorine has no cyanuric acid (also known as chlorine stabilizer) in it to keep it from burning off in the sun.
 This makes it an excellent choice for indoor pools or shock treatments when you don’t need the chlorine to hang around the pool for a while.
 If you’re shopping for chlorine and it doesn’t say “unstabilized” on the packaging, look at the ingredients list.
-Anything with Calcium Hypochlorite or Cal-Hypo in it is unstabilized.
+Anything with calcium hypochlorite, sodium hypochlorite, or lithium hypochlorite is unstabilized.

 Chloramines are byproducts of chlorine mixed with bodily fluids that linger in your pool as chlorine dissipates.
-They don’t necessarily help clean your pool; instead, they can be harmful and irritating to you and anyone else who swims in your pool.
+When your pool gets dirty with debris, sweat, oil, or urine, chlorine molecules bind with the contaminant, cleaning the water.
+But, when the chlorine binds with the contaminant, chloramines are formed.
+This byproduct does not help to sanitize your pool water and can be harmful and irritating to you and anyone else who swims in your pool.
 Chloramines can cause red, painful eyes, dry, itchy skin, and even digestive problems.

 In a properly managed pool, you won’t be able to smell the tell-tale pool smell from chloramines that most people think is chlorine.
 When you treat your pool with enough chlorine and keep it properly maintained and sanitized, you shouldn’t smell the strong odor of chloramines.
 Calcium hypochlorite can also help eliminate these (not to be confused with sodium hypochlorite).

-Bromine is one alternative to chlorine that’s popular for its ability to disinfect water while remaining stable at high temperatures.
-If you prefer warmer pool water than most, bromine can be an excellent option.
-It also works well in hot tubs for this reason.
+Bromine is a popular alternative to chlorine for its ability to disinfect water while remaining stable at high temperatures.
+If you prefer warmer pool water, bromine can be an excellent option.
+It is commonly used in hot tubs for this reason.

 Like chlorine, bromine produces byproducts called bromamines when it combines with ammonia.
 Bromamines will reduce the effectiveness of bromine as they multiply, so again, proper treatment is key.